Backpacking budget for Thailand

 - A day boat trip: from 600 Thb to 1500 Thb (15€ to 30€)

-In short, how much money you’ll spend on activities in Thailand will greatly vary depending on which one you’ll do.
+In short, how much money you spend on activities in Thailand will vary greatly depending on what you do.
 There are also a large number of free activities in the country.

-For those who like to book their vacations activities ahead of time, I really invite you to take a look at this site which offers many discounts on activities you can do in the country.
+For those who like to book their holiday activities ahead of time, I really invite you to take a look at this site, which offers many discounts on activities you can do in the country.

 Otherwise, here are some selections: